utdata/r-scraping-examples/README.md

 date: "Oct.
 27, 2024"
 ---

-Scraping is hard because every example is different.
-As I work through some of these, I'll try to save examples in this repo.
+Scraping is challenging because every example is different.
+As I do different scraping projects, I'll try to save examples in this repo.

 ## The list so far